rk1a/minetest/docs-minetester/source/advanced/client_api.rst

 - `Protocol Buffers <https://protobuf.dev/>`_
 - `ZeroMQ <https://zeromq.org/>`_

-Protbuf objects are used for serializing and deserializing the messages, that are being sent using ZeroMQ.
+Protobuf objects are used for serializing and deserializing the messages, that are being sent using ZeroMQ.

 Protobuf objects
 ----------------